 The noble title of Count is one of the most fascinating ranks within the social system known as the aristocracy.
-Its origins stretch back way beyond the medieval social ranks, however, with the earliest Counts being recorded in the histories of Roman times.
+Its origins stretch back way beyond the medieval social ranks, however, with the earliest Counts being recorded in the histories of the Holy Roman Empire.

 So, it’s not surprising that the ways to become a Count have altered over the many centuries since the title first came into use.
-And like many of the similar aristocratic ranks and titles, such as Duke and Duchess, Baron and Baroness, or Lord and Lady, the precise definition and routes to becoming a Count can vary widely from country to country and continent to continent.
+And like many of the similar aristocratic ranks and titles, such as Duke and Duchess, Baron and Baroness, or Lord and Lady, the precise definition and routes to obtaining a Count or Countess title can vary widely from country to country and continent to continent.

 The History of Counts